CodyDenniston/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+functional components are better used for components with no state or access to lifestyle hooks, whereas class components are better for managing state.

 - [ ] Name three lifecycle methods and their purposes.

+mounting: The component is mounted in the DOM
+updating: The component recieves updates from the program
+unmounting: The component gets unmounted from the DOM

 - [ ] What is the purpose of a custom hook?

+To create a reusable hook for multiple components

 - [ ] Why is it important to test our apps?

+To have confidence that the code we push to production is viable.

 ## Project Set Up